Zmmyslony/vector_slicer/README.md

 * **optimisation_save** - Bayesopt optimisation progress for re-optimisation or optimisation monitoring.
 * **used_seeds** - list of coordinates of seeds used for propagation of paths in the best numerical seed.
 ***

+### Guarantee
+Software is published without any guarantee or promise of maintenance.
+It was developed for internal use, and is published without extensive documentation.

 ## Funding
 <img alt="EU logo" src="https://ec.europa.eu/regional_policy/images/information-sources/logo-download-center/eu_flag.jpg" width="200">